onyet/senter/README.en.md

 - **Flashlight Control**: Power button to turn on/off the camera flash.
 - **Dynamic Animations**: Smooth transitions with glow and gradient effects when the light is on.
-- **Multi-Language**: Support for 6 languages: Indonesian, English, Mandarin, Japanese, Russian, and Arabic.
+- **Multi-Language**: Support for 9 languages: Indonesian, English, Mandarin, Japanese, Russian, Arabic, German, Portuguese, and Swahili.
 - **AdMob Ads**: Interstitial ads integration when exiting the app for monetization.
 - **Responsive**: Design that adapts to various screen sizes and virtual navigation buttons.
 - **Splash Screen**: Opening screen with OpenMoji icon.